 No addiction is good.
 All addictions are terrible.

 Hormones plan a vital role in exercise addiction.

 There are three types of exercise addictions: Exercise Bulimia, Anorexia Athletica, Body Dysmorphophobia.

-Addiction is a mental game and ability to control it is the key to avoid any addiction.
+Addiction is a mental game, and controlling it is the key to avoiding any addiction.

-Now we understand what Exercise Addiction is, what are it's types and the role of Hormones in Exercise Addiction.
-Please take Exercise Addiction as serious as alcohol or drug addiction; it has all the potential to kill us.
+Now we understand what Exercise Addiction is, the types of Exercise Addictions, and what role hormones play in forming the habit of exercising.
+Please take exercise addiction as serious as alcohol or drug addiction; it has all the potential to kill us.